Flight attendant: Responsibilities

 Prior to each flight, flight attendants and pilots go over safety and emergency checklists, the locations of emergency equipment and other features specific to that aircraft type.
 Boarding particulars are verified, such as special needs passengers, small children travelling alone, or VIPs.
 Weather conditions are discussed including anticipated turbulence.
 A safety check is conducted to ensure equipment such as life-vests, torches (flash lights) and firefighting equipment are on board and in proper condition.
 They monitor the cabin for any unusual smells or situations.
 They assist with the loading of carry-on baggage, checking for weight, size and dangerous goods.
 They make sure those sitting in emergency exit rows are willing and able to assist in an evacuation.
 They then give a safety demonstration or monitor passengers as they watch a safety video.
 They then must "secure the cabin" ensuring tray tables are stowed, seats are in their upright positions, armrests down and carry-ons stowed correctly and seat belts are fastened prior to take-off.

 Once up in the air, flight attendants will usually serve drinks and/or food to passengers using an airline service trolley.
+The duty has led to the mildly derogatory slang term "trolley dolly".
 When not performing customer service duties, flight attendants must periodically conduct cabin checks and listen for any unusual noises or situations.
-Checks must also be done on the lavatory to ensure the smoke detector hasn't been disabled or destroyed and to restock supplies as needed.
+Checks must also be done on the lavatory to ensure the smoke detector has not been disabled or destroyed and to restock supplies as needed.
 Regular cockpit checks must be done to ensure the health and safety of the pilot(s).
 They must also respond to call lights dealing with special requests.
 During turbulence, flight attendants must ensure the cabin is secure.
 Prior to landing, all loose items, trays and rubbish must be collected and secured along with service and galley equipment.
 All hot liquids must be disposed of.
 A final cabin check must then be completed prior to landing.
 It is vital that flight attendants remain aware as the majority of emergencies occur during take-off and landing.
-Upon landing, flight attendants must remain stationed at exits and monitor the airplane and cabin as passengers disembark the plane.
-They also assist any special needs passengers and small children off the airplane and escort children, while following the proper paperwork and ID process to escort them to the designated person picking them up.
+Upon landing, flight attendants must remain stationed at exits and monitor the aircraft and cabin as passengers disembark the plane.
+They also assist any special needs passengers and small children off the aeroplane and escort children, while following the proper paperwork and ID process to escort them to the designated person picking them up.

 Flight attendants are trained to deal with a wide variety of emergencies, and are trained in first aid.
 More frequent situations may include a bleeding nose, illness, small injuries, intoxicated passengers, aggressive and anxiety stricken passengers.
-Emergency training includes rejected take-offs, emergency landings, cardiac and in-flight medical situations, smoke in the cabin, fires, depressurization, on-board births and deaths, dangerous goods and spills in the cabin, emergency evacuations, hijackings, and water landings.
+Emergency training includes rejected take-offs, emergency landings, cardiac and in-flight medical situations, smoke in the cabin, fires, depressurisation, on-board births and deaths, dangerous goods and spills in the cabin, emergency evacuations, hijackings, and water landings.